National eDiscovery Leadership Institute (NeLI) 2021

 Midwest Director at OpenText

-John Pappas is Midwest Director with OpenText and an experienced e-discovery consultant.
-Before joining OpenText, he was a litigator and trial attorney specializing in commercial litigation, products liability, and e-discovery.
-John advises clients on e-discovery strategies, admissibility of electronic evidence, and best practices for reducing discovery costs.
-He is actively involved in various legal organizations and has presented at continuing legal education seminars across the Midwest.
+John J. Pappas Jr. is a lawyer and experienced e-discovery consultant, serving as Midwest Director with OpenText.
+Before joining OpenText, he was a litigator and trial attorney specializing in commercial litigation, products liability, and all aspects of e-discovery.
+John advises clients on e-discovery strategies and best practices for reducing discovery costs.

 Kelly Twigger